 Hajira Khan: Action planning

 Back in January 2015, in the early days of the Queen’s Young Leaders programme, Hajira Khan spoke to Leading Change about values.
+On this page Hajira shares her tips on consultation, free resources, leading teams, planning for sustainability and monitoring and evaluation.

 Reflecting on her first big project, she said, “When I look back on my action plan – the one I had for the project with the British Council – I see that it could have been stronger had I known things that I’ve learnt from experience.”

 So we went back to Hajira to find out exactly what she learnt and asked her to share it on Leading Change.
-Below are her tips on consultation, free resources, leading teams, planning for sustainability and monitoring and evaluation.

 Listen to your target audience instead of implementing something that you think is missing in their community.
 A very common mistake is that people implement projects based on what they are passionate about or have resources to execute, but do not really listen to the community and focus on issues that need real attention.